Sitecore/jss/docs/data/routes/docs/nextjs/tracking-and-analytics/configuration/en.md

 routeTemplate: ./data/component-templates/article.yml
 title: Enabling tracking and analytics
 ---
-# Walkthrough: Enabling tracking and analytics
+# Walkthrough: Enabling Tracking and Analytics

 This topic will guide you through the steps required to enable full Sitecore tracking and analytics for your Next.js application.